Softnet-Free/softnet-java/docs/client-endpoint.md

 	boolean isRemoved();
 }
 ```
-It has a method <span class="method">getVersion</span> that returns the same version string provided by the service.
-When the service gets online, Softnet notifies the client about it by raising an event with the <span class="datatype">RemoteService</span> object as an argument.
-For more information on this, see chapter "[Platform events related to clients]({{ site.baseurl }}{% link docs/client-platform-events/index.md %})".
-Before making a request to the service, the client can get the version string by calling <span class="method">getVersion</span>, parse it into the components, and check for version compatibility.
+It has a <span class="method">getVersion</span> method that returns the same version string provided by the service.
+When the service comes online, Softnet notifies clients by raising a <span class="datatype">ServiceOnline</span> event, which clients can handle by <span class="method">onServiceOnline</span>.
+This handler has a parameter 'e' of type <span class="datatype">RemoteServiceEvent</span>, which provides a <span class="datatype">RemoteService</span> object.
+For more information, see the chapter "[Client-specific platform events]({{ site.baseurl }}{% link docs/client-platform-events/index.md %})".
+Before making a request to the service, a client can get the version string, parse it into the components, and check for version compatibility.